 Discover Eatonville’s signature festival honoring its most famous daughter and much more.

 More than half a century before Walt Disney World® Resort came to town, celebrated author Zora Neale Hurston grew up in historic Eatonville, just 30 minutes from Orlando’s entertainment districts.
-One of the first self-governing African American communities in the U.S., Eatonville honors Hurston’s memory with the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston, and the annual ZORA!
-Festival Season.
+One of the first self-governing Black communities in the U.S., Eatonville honors Hurston’s memory with the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston, and the annual ZORA!® Festival Season.

 Eatonville’s signature event includes the Outdoor Festival of the Arts (Jan.
-31 – Feb.
-2, 2025), October’s HATitude Cultural Flair and many other ways to celebrate.
-Here’s what you can expect from these celebrations of the arts, culture and education when they return.
+30 – Feb.
+1, 2026), HATitude Cultural Flair (Oct.
+18, 2026) and many other ways to celebrate.
+Here’s what you can expect from these celebrations of the arts, culture, history and education when they return.

 Orlando vacation planning made easy — and free.
 Make a complimentary appointment with Visit Orlando’s Vacation Planners at a time and date of your choosing for the latest insider advice, special offers and more ahead of your next visit.